Computer Science (CmSc) Classes

 250. Introduction to Algorithms and Algorithm Analysis.

 This course is an introduction to the fundamental ideas used in algorithm analysis and design, illustrated through a variety of algorithms of practical utility.
 Topics include efficient searching and sorting algorithms for advanced data structures (hash tables, priority queues, and various tree structures), introduction to graph representation and graph algorithms, and the fundamentals of algorithm analysis and computational complexity.
 Laboratory exercises are used to demonstrate, compare and contrast the advantages and disadvantages of the examined algorithms.
-Prerequisites: Computer Science 155 Fundamentals of Computing II, Computer Science 175 Discrete Mathematics, Math 151 Calculus I. Embedded skill: Written Communication.
+Prerequisites: Computer Science 155 Data Structures and Object-Oriented Programming, Computer Science 175 Discrete Mathematics, Math 151 Calculus I. Embedded skill: Written Communication.
 Taught every Fall.
 Four credits.

 255. Introduction to Database Systems and SQL.

 The primary focus of this course is the design and implementation of database systems.
 Current database design techniques are covered including data modeling and normalization.
 Implementation issues with respect to the relational model are addressed as well.
 SQL commands for data administration and manipulation will also be covered along with creating triggers and stored procedures.
-Prerequisite: Computer Science 150, Fundamentals of Computing I or consent of instructor.
+Prerequisite: Computer Science 150, Introduction to Programming or consent of instructor.
 Taught every Fall semester.
 Four credits.

 265. Computer Organization.

 This course concentrates on the relationship between computing hardware and the execution of software at the machine language level.
 In addition to the hardware details of input-output, communications and storage devices, the operation of central processing units at the register level is studied in detail.
 Real world processors and their instruction sets are studied and compared as examples.
 Students program and employ emulated machine language instruction sets to study machine language and the translation of assembly language into machine language.
-Prerequisite: Computer Science 150 Fundamentals of Computing I. Taught every Spring semester.
+Prerequisite: Computer Science 150 Introduction to Programming.
+Taught every Spring semester.
 Four credits.

 280. Independent Study in Computer Science.